Open

 you’re willing to implement one or more new project management actions on the project land

-you’re qualified, or able to fund a qualified person, to prepare a strategy for each project management action.
+you’re qualified, or able to fund a qualified person, to prepare a strategy for each eligible management activity.

 conduct activities in a single state or territory.